All Episodes

 I mean, there's nothing to stop them from just walking in there and trying to buy as much stock as they can.

-So they've got to turn this into a PR battle that the NBEV gang doesn't want to deal with because they'll not want to deal with a hostile American beer purchasing public after they.
+So they've got to turn this into a PR battle that the InBEV gang doesn't want to deal with because they'll not want to deal with a hostile American beer purchasing public after they.

-Why is this I I'll tell you what I would rather do.
+I'll tell you what I would rather do.

 I'd rather give them a building.

-Just give inBEV a building in New York City rather than an Enheiser Bush, it is iconic.
+Just give InBEV a building in New York City rather than an Anheuser-Busch.

-The Clydesdale's grants farm, all of that.
+The Clydesdales, Grants, Farm, all of that.

-But it isn't any different, Snertley.
+But it isn't any different, Snerdley.

 I mean, Abu Dhabi buying the Chrysler building in New York.